5 Steps for How to Put a Baby Up for Adoption if You are a Teen

 Adoption for Teenage Pregnancy: A Year-by-Year Guide

-If you’re a teen who wants to give a baby up for adoption, you’ll need to consider your circumstances first.
+If you’re a teen who wants to give a baby up for adoption, you’ll first need to consider your circumstances.
 Teen mothers who pursue adoption are at different stages in their lives, and your age may play a crucial role in whether adoption is the best choice for you.

 As mentioned, consider speaking to an unplanned pregnancy counselor in addition to reading the year-by-year guide below.

 Giving Your Child Up for Adoption at the Age of 14